CAEP National Grand Rounds

 Overall learning objectives:

-3. Influence the future direction of EM in Canada
+3. Support the future direction of EM in Canada (Leader, Health Advocate, Professional)

-4. Stay connected to CAEP and colleagues within a virtual platform.
+4. Value CAEP and colleagues within a virtual platform.
+(Collaborator, Health Advocate, Professional)

 Not a member?
 Join here.